 There are two known optical disc production facilities reported in Kazakhstan at present (the latter opened in August 2005).
 Each of the two plants has a single production line.
 The total plant capacity of the two plants is 11.6 million discs per year.
 Both plants now have IFPI-issued SID (source identification) codes (August 2002; August 2005) and have provided exemplars (examples) of discs manufactured at the plants to be used for forensics evidence.
 To date, there is no forensic evidence of illegal production at either optical disc plant.
-Still, IIPA recommends the adoption of optical disc regulations to properly monitor the production to criminal penalties.
+Still, IIPA recommends the adoption of optical disc regulations to properly monitor the production and distribution of material and equipment at these and any future plants, including tying illegal commercial production to criminal penalties.
 The absence of such a system, the lack of overall strong enforcement, and the infrastructure in Kazakhstan, are an invitation for plants and organized crime syndicates to move their operations into Kazakhstan from neighboring countries, such as Russia.